Ctrl + Shift + T: The Only Browser Keyboard Shortcut You Need to Remember

 Once you close a tab in incognito it’s gone for good, without an option to reopen it, not with a shortcut, not from the browser menu.

-If you found this article useful here are a few others that focus on keyboard shortcuts that increase productivity: most used shortcuts for Word, Excel, and Powerpoint, shortcuts to type faster, and new Windows 11 shortcuts.
-A special bonus goes for YouTube keyboard shortcuts and useful Chrome shortcuts.
+If you found this article useful, we have a few others that focus on keyboard shortcuts that increase productivity: most used shortcuts for Word, Excel, and PowerPoint, shortcuts to type faster, and new Windows 11 shortcuts.
+Check them out below.

 Avatar for Ionuț-Alexandru Popa